VBScript program to inventory all computers in the domain. The program uses ADO to retrieve the names

 However, the connection attempt will still timeout if WMI is not installed on the remote computer.
 WMI

 It can take awhile to retrieve information from every computer in a large network.
-The program uses
+The program

-and Internet Explorer must be installed on the computer where this program runs.
+Microsoft Excel must be installed on the computer where this program runs.
 Only computers that

 are started and logged into the domain will be documented.
 However, it is not required that any users